UtkarshShah0/URL_Shortener/README.md

 # FastAPI URL Shortener

 A simple URL shortener service built with FastAPI, SQLModel, and SQLite.
-This project allows you to shorten URLs, retrieve original URLs, track click counts, update, and delete short URLs via a RESTful API.
+This project allows you to shorten URLs, retrieve original URLs, track click counts, update, and delete short URLs via a RESTful API

 ---